+WARNING Impaired operation can cause death or serious injury.
 Federal and state law prohibit operating a boat under the influence of alcohol and other drugs.
 These regulations are actively enforced.
-Impaired operation may result in severe personal injury or death.

-Boating, alcohol and the use of other drugs just don't mix.
+Boating, alcohol and the use of other drugs just do not mix.
 Mixing boating, alcohol and other drugs result in many marine accidents and deaths.
 These substances increase your reaction time and impair your judgment.
-Combined with the sun, wind, waves, and noise of other watercraft, the effects of drugs are increased and will significantly increase your reaction time.
+Combined with the sun, wind, waves and noise of other watercraft, the effects of drugs are increased and will significantly increase your reaction time.
 As the owner/operator, you are responsible for the alcohol/drug use and onboard behavior of your passengers.

-If the operator's blood alcohol content is 0.10% (0.08% in some states) or above, violators are subject to a civil penalty up to \$1,000.00 or criminal penalty up to \$5,000.00, one year imprisonment or both.
+If the operator's blood alcohol content is above the legal limit, violators are subject to a civil penalty up to \$1,000.00 or criminal penalty up to \$5,000.00, one year imprisonment or both.
 Operating a boat under the influence can also result in a loss of automobile driving privileges.